Citation, DOI, disclosures and article data

 Patients are usually asymptomatic 3.

-Acute bronchial obstruction for any reason, such as bronchogenic carcinomas, mucus plugs, foreign bodies, or malpositioned endotracheal tubes, can cause acute lobar collapse and a marked increase in negative intrapleural pressure around the collapsed lobe which results in gas - that is, nitrogen from surrounding tissues and blood vessels - being drawn into the pleural space around the collapsed lobe while the seal between the visceral and parietal pleura around aerated lobes remains intact.
+Acute bronchial obstruction for any reason, such as lung cancer, mucus plugs, foreign bodies, or malpositioned endotracheal tubes, can cause acute lobar collapse and a marked increase in negative intrapleural pressure around the collapsed lobe which results in gas - that is, nitrogen from surrounding tissues and blood vessels - being drawn into the pleural space around the collapsed lobe while the seal between the visceral and parietal pleura around aerated lobes remains intact.

 It is also seen following removal of pleural effusion by thoracentesis when the collapsed lung struggles to re-expand.
 It is thought that this type of ex vacuo pneumothorax occurs because (a) co-existing pleural disease precludes normal re-expansion of the lung 6 or (b) pulmonary surfactant production is insufficient due to pulmonary edema, decreased blood flow and chronic atelectasis 4,5.